About Us > Club History

 The Rotary Club of Iowa City dates from the presentation of its charter by District Governor John Knutson on November 4, 1915.
 On that date 30 local business and professional men and university officials gathered to celebrate the culmination of the process of incorporation.
 The event must have had special significance, in part, because the founder of Rotary, Paul Harris, was an 1891 graduate of the University of Iowa Law School.

-With several hundred members from a broad range of professions, the Iowa City Club meets each week on Thursdays and meetings have often featured speakers of national and international renown.
-Among the prominent visitors have been six Rotary International presidents and even Paul Harris himself, who attended the club meeting in 1938 at the time his portrait was presented to the Law School.
+With a large membership from a broad range of professions, the Iowa City Club meets each week on Thursdays and meetings have often featured speakers of national and international renown.

 The Iowa City Club has grown substantially in the services and programs since 1915.
 The Club has provided medical assistance in San Salvador by providing cleft palate and dental surgery in partnership with Rotaplast.
 In 2004, Iowa MOST (Miles of Smiles Team) was formed by club members Dr. Bill Olin, Dr. John Canady and Gary Pacha amongst others.
 They have since made annual missions to Guatemala.

 In 2009, the club began a partnership to work with doctors around the world with orthopedic remediation of club feet using the methods of famed University of Iowa professor, Ignacio Ponseti.
 Dr. Jose Morcuende, a member of the club and current Ponseti program facilitator, has been instrumental in working to share these non-‐surgical methods with the world.
-Club members Tom Cook, John Buchanan and Herb Wilson have also played an important role in sharing the Ponseti story throughout Rotary and in the development of the RAG4ClubFoot (Rotary Action Group), which promotes the Ponseti Method to Rotary clubs around the world.
+Club members Tom Cook and John Buchanan have also played an important role in sharing the Ponseti story throughout Rotary and in the development of the RAG4ClubFoot (Rotary Action Group), which promotes the Ponseti Method to Rotary clubs around the world.

 Another significant achievement is the Xicotepec project, a project initiated by club members Ray Muston, Jim Peterson and Gary Pacha in 2003 with help from other district Rotarians.
 Among the many community assistance activities that have evolved throughout the annual missions since 2003 is the school library that the club helped to build with matching grants instigated by the Feddersen-‐Mercer-‐ Bywater-‐Parker families.
 The club continues to be a sponsor in Xicotepec, Mexico with expanded programs throughout the community.
 Past projects include FAMSCO (Fire and Medical Supply Company), which acquired and donated used fire, medical and school equipment and supplies to countries in Central America and around the world.
 This program is no longer in operation.